bcgov/moh-hire/README.md

 Regular review of ZAP Scan and Sonar Qube results must be performed.
 Especially before release to production.

+Current STRA and SoAR [here](https://freshworks.atlassian.net/browse/EHPR-251)

-Portal should be SSl, process for certificate renewal - [Refer](./cert/readme.md)
+> Portal should be SSl, process for certificate renewal - [Refer](./cert/readme.md)